 - 9 percent of all Fulbright scholarship recipients and 24 percent of all Mellon fellowships in the humanities

 - 20 percent of Phi Beta Kappa inductions made between 1995 and 1997

-On a per capita basis, liberal arts colleges produce nearly twice as many students who earn a Ph.D. in science as other institutions.
+On a per capita basis liberal arts colleges produce nearly twice as many students who earn a Ph.D. in science as other institutions.
 Liberal arts graduates also are disproportionately represented in the leadership of the nation’s scientific community.
-In a recent two-year period, nearly 20 percent of the scientists elected to the prestigious National Academy of Sciences received their undergraduate education at a liberal arts college.
+In a recent two-year period, nearly 20 percent of the scientists elected to the prestigious National Academy of Sciences received their undergraduate education at liberal arts colleges.

-What accounts for the distinctive contributions of top liberal arts colleges?
+What accounts for the distinctive contributions of liberal arts colleges?
 In the end, it comes down to a matter of style and scale.
-Intentionally small in size, a residential liberal arts college permits the active engagement of faculty in promoting the learning of every individual student.
+Intentionally small in size, residential liberal arts colleges permit the active engagement of faculty in promoting the learning of every individual student.
 Embracing a distinctive style of undergraduate education, these colleges foster a broad based knowledge and understanding of the humanities, sciences, and the arts and the cultivation of critical thinking and examination, skills that lie at the heart of liberal learning.
-In doing so, the nation’s top liberal arts colleges uniquely prepare students for lives of service, achievement, leadership and personal fulfillment.
+In doing so, they uniquely prepare students for lives of service, achievement, leadership and personal fulfillment.